marrlab/DomainLab/docs/doc_benchmark.md

 ```examples
 cat ./zoutput/benchmarks/[name of the benchmark]/rule_results/*.csv > result.csv
 ```
-and plot the csv using command below
+clean up the extra csv head generated and plot the csv using command below

 ### Generate plots from .csv file
 If the benchmark is not completed, the `graphics` subdirectory might not be created.
 The user can then manually